Deus1704/Yearbook25/README.md

 ## Backend Connection

 This frontend is configured to connect to the backend API deployed at https://yearbook25-backend.onrender.com/api.
-If you want to use a different backend URL, update the `API_URL` constant in `src/services/api.js`.
+If you want to use a different backend URL, update the `.env.production` file or the `API_URL` constant in `src/services/api.js`.